 "Raisbeck was wholeheartedly a destroyer of attacks when it came from the opposing wing.
 We have said that he was speed in turn and on the run.
 We might amplify this and say, that we have never seen in England, a speedier half-back, who could tackle a speedy forward, turn with him, and overtake and tackle him again.
 There may be and may have been others so gifted.
 We have not seen them.
 His judgement was sound, his valour outstanding and, naturally for a half-back, his control and placing of the ball was equally confident.
 During his playing career at Anfield, he had to meet forwards whose names and records were outstanding in the history of the game, and yet of one of them could it be said that they were the superior or master of Raisbeck's defensive play.
 His temperament rarely failed him, no matter how vigorous the play he had to meet."

 The 1908/09 season was Raisbeck's last at Liverpool.
 He missed four months of the season through injury and Liverpool narrowly escaped relegation to the Second Division.
 He was still struggling with knee injury and pined for a return to Scotland.
 When Partick Thistle's representative was in Liverpool to sign his Welsh teammate Maurice Parry, he asked Alex whether he knew of any more quality players and Alex stated his own case and signed up as well.
 He proudly wore their colours for five seasons.
 In 1914 Raisbeck managed Hamilton Academical where he was in charge for three seasons before he was hired as director at the club for three and a half years.
 Raisbeck returned to England and took over as manager of second division Bristol City on 28 December 1921.
 City were relegated that spring but bounced straight back as third division south champions in the 1922/23 season.
 That very season manager David Ashworth left League champions Liverpool just before Christmas and Raisbeck was tipped as his successor before Matt McQueen took over in mid-February.
 Raisbeck had led Bristol City to the Second Division but his team went straight back down again.
 After finishing third and fourth, Bristol got promoted again to the Second Division in the 1926/27 season with former Liverpool centre-half, Walter Wadsworth, as captain and managed a decent twelfth place.
 Raisbeck resigned on 29 June 1929 after Bristol City finished twentieth out of 22 teams narrowly escaping relegation.
-Raisbeck later managed Halifax Town (1930-1936), Chester (1936-1938) and Bath City (1938) before returning to Liverpool in 1939, not as manager as he once hoped to, but as scout.
+Raisbeck later managed Halifax Town (1930-1936), Chester (1936-1938) and Bath City (1938) before returning to Liverpool in 1939, not as manager as he once hoped to, but as a scout.
 He served Liverpool until his dying day on 12 March 1949.
+He was then a resident at Bingley Road, only a ten-minute walk from the ground on Anfield Road.
+He died in Walton hospital after he had been ill for a few weeks, said to be suffering from an attack of jaundice.
+Raisbeck's death came as a surprise as he had been expected to recover.

 Raisbeck said that he enjoyed playing against Everton the most; his duels with Blues' Sandy Young were legendary.
 When a survey was conducted among Liverpool supporters in 1939 to name the most famous players Liverpool had ever had in their ranks Raisbeck, who had left the club three decades earlier, came second behind the incredibly popular Elisha Scott, the Scot clearly having made a lasting impression thirty years after he left Liverpool.
 Raisbeck is a member of Liverpool's Official Hall of Fame and certainly deserves to be mentioned in the same breath as Dalglish, Liddell and Gerrard.